Email Us Today! contact@umonics.sg

 Selecting and Using Fire Equipment

 Fire drills are crucial because they let toddlers learn what to do in case of a fire emergency.
 By rehearsing consistently, toddlers will be more likely to remember what to do and escape swiftly and securely.
 Preschoolers should learn during fire drills to keep low to the ground to prevent breathing in smoke, feel doors for heat before opening them, and use the closest exit to leave the building.
-Fire drills with proper training should be done at least twice a year and should be taken seriously.
+Fire drills should be done at least twice a year and taken seriously.
 Parents and caregivers can assess the success of the evacuation plan following the simulation and make any required modifications.

-Common Reasons for Fires in Houses with Preschoolers:
+Common Reasons for Fires in Houses with Preschoolers

 Many Kinds of Fire Extinguishers

-Preschool Fire Safety Education:
+Preschool Fire Safety Education

-The Relevance of Carbon Monoxide Detectors:
+The Relevance of Carbon Monoxide Detectors

 Carbon monoxide is a colorless, odorless gas that may be lethal if absorbed in high doses.
-A carbon monoxide detector can identify the gas’ presence in the air and provide residents an audible alert.
+A carbon monoxide detector can identify the gas’ presence in the air and provide residents with an audible alert.
 Every preschooler’s house should have at least one carbon monoxide detector installed, and it should be inspected periodically to ensure it is in excellent working condition.
 Carbon monoxide detectors should be positioned near sleeping rooms and on each level of the home.

-The role of firefighters:
+The Role of Firefighters

 Flammable items such as gasoline, lighter fluid, and cleaning chemicals should be stored carefully to prevent fires.
 They should be stored in a well-ventilated place and away from heat sources, sparks, or fires.
 These items must always be kept away from food and beverages and kept in their original containers with the lids securely fastened.
-Parents and caregivers can also educate preschoolers about the risks of combustible items and the need of staying away from them.
+Parents and caregivers can also educate preschoolers about the risks of combustible items and the need for staying away from them.

-Smoke alarms and maintenance:
+Smoke Alarms and Maintenance

 Smoke alarms are crucial for warning residents of a fire emergency and providing them with enough time to leave.
 Every preschooler’s house should have at least one smoke alarm placed on each level of the home, and they should be inspected weekly to ensure they are in excellent working condition.
 Batteries should be replaced yearly or as needed, while smoke alarms should be replaced every 10 years.
 Preschoolers should be taught the sound of the smoke alarm and what to do when they hear it.